 Type in the observer name and hit enter.

 A directory will be automatically made in soaric7 at: /home3/observer/SPARTAN_DATA/NOAO/*your date* (where *your date* will be of the form, e.g., 2014-10-25).
 This is where your data will be saved.
-The date is the calendar date of the start of the night.
+The date is the UT date of the most of the night.